How to Get Better Sleep with a Hot Tub

 5. Soak in the hot tub

-Did you know, hopping in the hot tub before bed can help aid in
+Do hot tubs help you sleep?
+Yes, hopping in the hot tub before bed can help aid in

 sleep quality and duration?